JacobLMiller/hyperbolic-space-graphs/README.md

 Hyperbolic realization of graphs
 ================
 This webserver will compute a graph layout in hyperbolic space, using tangent planes as described in the below paper.
 The graphs are displayed in a Poincare disk.

+Video showing the algorithm in action available here: https://youtu.be/CesUj4p7GGM

 Kobourov, S., Wampler, K.: Non-Euclidean spring embedders.
 IEEE Trans.
 Vis.
 Comput.
 Graph.
 11(6), 757–767 (2005). [doi](https://doi.org/10.1109/TVCG.2005.103)